U.S. Treasury Securities

 Whether buying a new or secondary offering or needing to sell prior to maturity, investors should consult their financial and tax professionals.

-U.S. government securities offer many benefits, including high credit quality, predictability of interest income, liquidity and tax advantages – all to help meet the needs of risk-conscious investors and enhance performance of their portfolios.
+U.S. government securities offer many benefits, including high credit quality, predictability of interest income, liquidity and tax advantages – all to help meet the needs of risk-conscious investors and enhance the performance of their portfolios.
 For more information about these investment alternatives visit the Treasury’s Bureau of the Public Debt at publicdebt.treas.gov and Securities Industry and Financial Markets Association at investinginbonds.com.

 Investing involves risk and you may incur a profit or a loss.
 The value of fixed income securities fluctuates and investors may receive more or less than their original investments if sold prior to maturity.
 Bonds are subject to price change and availability.
 Investments in debt securities involve a variety of risks, including credit risk, interest rate risk, and liquidity risk.
 Investments in debt securities rated below investment grade (commonly referred to as “junk bonds”) may be subject to greater levels of credit and liquidity risk than investments in investment grade securities.
 Investors who own fixed income securities should be aware of the relationship between interest rates and the price of those securities.
 As a general rule, the price of a bond moves inversely to changes in interest rates.
 Diversification does not ensure a profit or protect against a loss.
 Past performance is no assurance of future results.